 In national sea transport, LNG fuel has been calculated for Danish ferries since 2015.
 However, in DEA fuel statistics, the consumption of LNG for national sea transport is included under diesel instead of being reported as LNG.
-In the Danish inventories, the bottom up estimated consumption of LNG is reported under national sea transport in the inventories, and the amount of diesel reported for national sea transport is subsequently being reduced by the same number.
+In the Danish emission model for ships, the bottom up estimated consumption of LNG by mass is converted to energy (by energy unit) by using the calorific value 47.9 MJ/kg.
+The LNG energy use is reported under national sea transport in the inventories, and the amount of diesel (by energy unit) reported for national sea transport is subsequently being reduced by the same number.